2060-io/credo-ts-didcomm-ext/packages/shorten-url/README.md

 `DidCommShortenUrlModule` accepts the following options:

 - `roles` (default: both roles) – restrict the protocol roles this agent announces/supports.
 - `maximumRequestedValiditySeconds` (optional) – positive integer upper bound for `requested_validity_seconds`.
-Defaults to 24 hours; set to `null` to disable the limit.
-Requests that exceed it are rejected before persisting a record and emit a `validity_too_long` error.
+Omit or set to `0` to allow any value.
+Requests that exceed the configured limit are rejected before persisting a record and emit a `validity_too_long` error.

 ### `DidCommShortenUrlApi`